allianceauth/allianceauth/docs/installation/services/mumble.md

 ## Configuring the Authenticator

-The ICE authenticator lives in `allianceauth/thirdparty/Mumble/`, cd to this directory.
+The ICE authenticator lives in the mumble-authenticator repository, cd to the directory where you cloned it.

 Make a copy of the default config: